 Council meetings are scheduled for the first and third Thursday of each month, at 5:00 p.m. in the Municipal Building.
 All members of the community are encouraged to attend and participate.

-The City Council is responsible for appointing the City Manager, City Attorney, Finance Director, City Secretary and various citizen boards and commissions.
+The City Council is responsible for appointing the City Manager, City Attorney, Director of Finance, City Secretary, Municipal Court Judge, and various citizen boards and commissions.

 In its policy-making role, major activities of the City Council are: